OSPF Path Selection explained

 R7(config-router)#network 192.168.17.0 0.0.0.255 area 167

-R7(config-router)#redistribute connected subnets metric-type 2
+R7(config-router)#redistribute connected subnets

 R7(config-router)#area 167 nssa

 Lastly, R7 will redistribute 1.1.1.1/32, so it shows up as an N2 route.
+Again, metric-type 2 is the default and is omitted from the running configuration.

-Since I’m creating a loopback interface with the same IP address on router R2-R7, we will have duplicate OSPF router ids.
+Since I’m creating a loopback interface with the same IP address on router R2-R7, we will have duplicate OSPF router IDs.
 Make sure you make them unique on each router with the router-id command.

 Let’s verify our configuration: